-If you ever find yourself being interrogated, you may feel pressured to answer to a superior or a higher ranking official.
-They may try to get you to say anything, in fact.
-If this happens, do not say or write down anything.
-Be clear that you wish to have an attorney present, and that you wish to exercise your Article 31(b) rights
+Service members being questioned may feel pressured to answer a superior or a higher ranking official.
+If this happens, don’t say or write down anything.
+Clearly state that you wish to have an attorney present, and that you wish to exercise your Article 31(b) rights.

-Investigators are not your friend.
+Remember, investigators are not your friend.
 They are there to draw information from you and use it against you in any way if you are a suspect.
-Of course, do not lie if you do speak to them because that will only worsen the situation.
+Of course, do not lie if you do speak to them because that will only make the situation worse.

 If you are under investigation or facing court-martial, it is of the utmost importance that you contact an experienced attorney.
 The most important rule to remember is to never talk to anyone without an attorney present.
 Military Justice Attorneys stands ready to fight for you.
 Call us today at (843) 473-3665 for a free consultation.